xuwei-k/eff-scalaz/README.md

- ReaderEffect        | an effect for depending on a configuration or an environment WriterEffect        | an effect to log messages StateEffect         | an effect to pass state around
+ ReaderEffect        | an effect for depending on a configuration or an environment WriterEffect        | an effect to log messages StateEffect         | an effect to pass state around ListEffect          | an effect for computations returning several values

 ## Creating and implementing effects